 Step 2: Pre-employment Drug Screening

 Print the Pre-Employment Drug Collection form and follow the directions.
-Please note: this step must be completed within 48 hours of your employment offer.
+Please note: this step must be completed within 48 hours of your employment offer and before your onboarding appointment.

 It is the policy of Legacy Health to maintain a workplace that is free from the effects of drug and alcohol abuse.